MP3 Format Guide

 Everything you need to know

-MP3 format (MPEG-1 Audio Layer III) is a lossy audio compression format developed by the Fraunhofer Society.
-What is MP3?
-It compresses audio by removing sounds humans are less sensitive to, producing files 5–10x smaller than uncompressed audio while maintaining very good quality.
+MP3 (short for MPEG-1 Audio Layer III) is a lossy audio compression format developed by the Fraunhofer Society and released in the early 1990s.
+It shrinks audio by discarding sound information the human ear is least likely to notice, producing files roughly 5–10x smaller than uncompressed audio while still sounding very good.